Jan-Novak00/Individual-Software-Project---dynamic-constraint-data-visualization/Specification/Specification.md

 ### 2.2 Main Functions
 - creation of several types of plots from input data
-	- such as bar chart, boxplot or candlestick chart
+	- such as bar chart or candlestick chart
 - direct plot manipulation
 	- such as bar height, axis scale
 - direct data manipulation via created plot